-- 1. ALL exams are to be taken at times scheduled by the instructor. - 2.
-ALL exams scheduled in the course by the instructor must be taken in order for the student to receive a passing grade.
-Any exceptions must be approved by the Academic Dean and the Vice President of Academic Affairs - 3.
+- 1. ALL exams scheduled in the course by the instructor must be taken in order for the student to receive a passing grade.
+Any exceptions must be approved by the Academic Dean and the Vice President of Academic Affairs. - 2.
 Make-up exams will be given at the discretion of the instructor for excused absences only (excused absences include illness, death in family, and military or jury duty).
-Make-up Exams may be a totally different type of exam (discussion tests are possible). - 4.
-Make-up exams must be taken before the next scheduled exam or a grade of zero will be recorded - 5.
+Make-up Exams may be a totally different type of exam (discussion tests are possible). - 3.
+Make-up exams must be taken before the next scheduled exam or a grade of zero will be recorded. - 4.
 Plagiarism, cheating and other forms of academic dishonesty are prohibited and may result in a grade of zero on associated assessments and potentially academic dismissal.